 But there’s always a “but.”
 In this case it has to do with a principle known as “temporal specificity.”
 This states that your body will adapt to be strongest at the time of day during which you normally train.
 So while you might initially benefit from late afternoon or evening strength workouts, you’re better off scheduling those workouts for whenever they’re most convenient for you.

 Best Time to Exercise: Whenever You’re Most Likely to Do It

 Whatever workout slot your prefer — morning, afternoon, evening — the key to better sleep is consistency.
 If the thought of waking up before the sun rises to exercise before work stresses you out, don’t force it.
 Working out before bed might be the thing for you.

 Ultimately, do what works best for your schedule, personality, and mindset.
 The fewer potential excuses you can give yourself for skipping workouts, the better.

-If you’re deciding between getting in a workout or spending another hour under the covers, consider how good you’ve been lately at scoring those recommended seven to nine hours of sleep.
+If you’re deciding between getting in a workout or spending another hour under the covers, consider how good you’ve been lately at scoring those recommended 7 to 9 hours of sleep.